dasjo02/layer7-policy-snippets/README.md

    <li>Accept any warnings and click finish.
 You can now test the policy by navigating to the endpoint a browser.</li>
   </ol>
   <br>
-  To modify this policy for verifying a JWT issued by someone else
+  To modify this policy for verifying a JWT issued by someone else <br>
   <ol>
    <li>Add the JWT to the policy in the variable named JWT</li>
    <li>Change the route assertion URL to point to your JWKS endpoint</li>